aydinmustafacan/creation_and_checking_machanism_for_promo_cupon_codes/README.md

 # Compiling and Running of the Project

 In order to run program first one has to compile main.cpp, md5.cpp, and md5.h files into executable.
 To achive this this project utilizes Makefile.
-Running below command in a folder containing main.cpp, md5.cpp, md5.h, and Makefile will give the desired executable file.
+Running below command in directory containing main.cpp, md5.cpp, md5.h, and Makefile will give the desired executable file.
 ~~~~~~~~~~~~~~~{.cpp}
     make
 ~~~~~~~~~~~~~~~